metacpan/metacpan-cpan-extracted/distros/L/Log-Any-Adapter-JSON/README.md

 Optionally you may pass an `encoding` argument which will be used to apply a `binmode` layer to the output handle.
 The default encoding is `UTF-8`.

+Optionally you may turn off string formatting, see below.

+# PARAMETERS

+## log\_level

+Set the minimum logging level to output.
+Any messages lower than this level will be discarded.
+Default is trace.

+    use Log::Any::Adapter ('JSON', \*STDERR, log_level => 'info');

+## encoding

+Defaults to `UTF-8`.
+Pass a different encoding to change the binmode applied to the log output.

+## localtime

+By default the message `time` will be in UTC.
+If you wish to log using your system's localtime instead, set this parameter to a true value.
+Output will look something like:

+    2021-05-01T10:01:37.482042-04:00

+versus, by default, always something like:

+    2021-05-01T10:01:37.482042Z

+## without\_formatting

+By default the message will be formatted using sprintf if it contains formatting codes such as '%s'.
+This will cause the program to die if a message does not contain enough arguments to process all the formatting codes in a message.
+If your logs will contain the format codes and should not be formatted, or to prevent log messages from dependencies or untrusted sources from accidentally crashing the program, you can disable message formatting by setting this parameter to a true value:

+    use Log::Any::Adapter ('JSON', \*STDERR, without_formatting => 1);

 # OUTPUT

 ## Logged data fields